tldr-pages/tldr/pages/linux/pacman-query.md

 `pacman --query`

-- List only the explicitly installed packages and versions:
+- List only packages and versions that were explicitly installed:

 `pacman --query --explicit`

-- Find which package owns a certain file:
+- Find which package owns a file:

 `pacman --query --owns {{filename}}`